itkrivoshei/OdinMonoWebApps/src/components/Recipes/README.md

 - **React**: For creating an interactive user interface.
 - **TypeScript**: To ensure type safety and enhance code quality.
 - **Material UI**: A popular React UI framework for elegant and efficient component design.

-## 🚀 Usage

-- **Browse Recipes**: Explore a variety of recipes from the main menu.
-- **View Detailed Instructions**: Click on a recipe to view detailed cooking instructions, ingredients, and images.
-- **Interactive Experience**: Enjoy an intuitive and user-friendly navigation experience within the app.

 ## ⚙️ Setup and Installation